College of Law

 The following addresses college-level policies and information.
 For university-wide policies, please visit the U of S Policies and Regulations.

-The part-time program has been developed to assist both regular and special applicants who meet the ordinary admission requirements.
+The half-time program has been developed to assist both regular and special applicants who meet the ordinary admission requirements.
 It is intended to accommodate those whose family commitments, financial necessity, or occupational involvement prevent full-time study.
 It would also apply to those who have not been in an academic institution for a significant number of years, making a part-time program at the outset necessary to re-acquire and develop educational skills.

-Persons wishing to be admitted to the part-time program must submit a written statement setting out details of the reasons why they may be unable to pursue a full-time program in the study of law.
+Persons wishing to be admitted to the half-time program must submit a written statement setting out details of the reasons why they may be unable to pursue a full-time program in the study of law.
 Applicants must also be prepared to be interviewed prior to acceptance.

 The program is not intended for those who want to test their interest in law or who would prefer a light course load.
 It requires a commitment to at least half of the workload of full-time law students.

-Students taking a part-time program are required to attend courses at the ordinarily scheduled times.
+Students taking a half-time program are required to attend courses at the ordinarily scheduled times.
 Such persons must be flexible enough to accommodate the study of law during the daytime when the bulk of the courses offered in the college are scheduled.

 In First Year Part I, students are required to complete a minimum of 12 credit units and a maximum of 18 credit units.
 In addition, students must complete legal writing assignments in conjunction with one of their courses and must participate in the Orientation Program and Dispute Resolution Program.